 Tips for Making Smoothies

 Smoothies are one of the easiest things to prepare.
-All you need are fruits and/or vegetables (my favorite combination is frozen fruit and fresh leafy greens) and liquid (water, coconut water, almond milk…).
-You could end right there or also add superfoods (bee pollen, chia seeds, goji berries, maca, spirulina…), protein powders, and/or flavor boosters (extracts, spices, sweeteners…).
-That’s it!
+Honestly.
+All you need are fruits and/or vegetables and liquid.
+You could end right there, or you could also add superfoods, protein powders, or flavor boosters.

 If you are new to smoothies, you may want to start with more fruit and slowly implement more vegetables.
 You could also add more flavor boosters in the beginning and gradually move to superfoods instead.
 Here are a few examples: